jackwaudby/jackwaudby.github.io/index.markdown

 ## News ##

 * 2024
+  * May: I launched the [_"High Impact in Databases..."_](https://open.spotify.com/episode/5Bh4esJhcztQm0V0cG8GqZ?si=nKek-EedRASQ1-Czi4q3Tw) podcast series.
+The series is based on a blog post ["Most Influential Database Papers"](https://rmarcus.info/blog/2023/07/25/papers.html) by Ryan Marcus.
+In the first episode we chat with Ryan.
   * Apr: I gave a talk on _"The Wonderful World of Distributed Transactions"_ at the Neo4j Engineering Offsite in Tylösand (slides available on request).
 * 2023
   * Nov: Our vision paper [_"Mammoths Are Slow: The Overlooked Transactions of Graph Data"_]() was accepted to [VLDB'24](https://vldb.org/2024/).